florintanasa/brgvos-installer/README.md

 | ![LVM select partition](./screenshots/brgvos-installer-LVM_select_partititon.png) | ![Define LVM data](./screenshots/brgvos-installer-LVM_define_data.png) |
 ##

+> [!WARNING]
+> To make partitions on used disks is better to use `fdisk` utility, `cfdisk` is easier but not delete signature
+> for LVM & LUKS if exist from over installation.

 Is usable (was tested with BRGV-OS live image), with attention, I will back soon with more info...
 # Work is in progress...